verdaccio/website/website/docs/setup-yarn.md

 Enrolling still has to be done with npm — `npm profile enable-2fa` — since Yarn has no equivalent command.

+## Staged publishing {#staged-publishing}

-:::note
+:::note Not available in Yarn
-[Staged publishing](staged-publishing) has no Yarn equivalent at all. `npm stage` is npm-only, so a Yarn-based workflow cannot stage or approve versions.
+[Staged publishing](staged-publishing) is driven by `npm stage`, which is an npm command with no Yarn equivalent.
+Even with the `stage` [feature flag](configuration#experiments) enabled on the registry, a Yarn-based workflow cannot stage or approve versions — the registry endpoints are there, but no Yarn command calls them.

+Publishing normally with `yarn npm publish` keeps working as usual, and is not affected by the flag.
 :::

 ## Troubleshooting {#troubleshooting}